pdshah77/CalculatorTkinter/README.md

 For Square Root Not able to handle the Operation on Eval.

-Next Improvements: Fork it to Add Scientific Calculator Functionality with Radio Button
+*Next Improvements*: Fork it to Add Scientific Calculator Functionality with Radio Button